 The best adjustable dumbells are a staple of any home gym setup, but they're not going to help you get in shape if you don't use them.
 This full body dumbbell workout is one of the best 35-minute workouts for people who are looking to incorporate dumbbells into a cardio-heavy routine.
 You only need one pair of weights for this workout (and if you don't have dumbbells, you can definitely substitute some homemade weights).
 It’s not intimidating — Joe Wicks, aka The Body Coach, is fantastic at guiding you through the session, and if you only have 30-minutes, you can always skip the ab workout at the end.
 Here's what happened when our fitness editor put this workout to the test.

 8. 30-minute home dumbbell workout

 Equipment: Dumbbells, yoga mat

-Let's go ahead and move fully into strength training with this intense full body dumbbell workout.
-This workout features 30 different exercises, performed in intervals of 40 seconds, with 20 seconds of rest.
-It doesn't include a warm-up or cooldown, but it’s a great workout for all levels.
+Let's go ahead and move fully into strength training with this intense full-body dumbbell workout.
+This workout includes a four-minute activation, to get your body prepped for lifting weights, followed by a superset which is repeated three times, and a circuit, again repeated three times.
 It's a dumbbell workout, so most of the exercises are supplementary and relatively safe/easy to learn on your own.
-This creative routine features a variety of combination exercises, so even seasoned strength trainers will find some new moves to keep things interesting.
-For this workout you'll need at least one pair of dumbbells (though you may want multiple weights for different exercises), as well as a workout mat/surface and enough room to move around.
+The workout is led by Sweat app trainer, Kelsey Wells, whose high energy is motivating, For this workout you'll need at least one pair of dumbbells (though you may want multiple weights for different exercises), as well as a workout mat/surface and enough room to move around.